DotCi/DotCi-DockerPublish/README.md

 ## Configuration

+### Build Tags

+In order to push images named after git tags, you must first enable **Build Tags** under your job's configuration.
+This will trigger a build when you push a git tag, as well as a docker image push that is labeled with the git tag.

+### Docker Registry Host

 You may configure the Docker Registry hostname via `/configure` in Jenkins - look for the section labeled **Docker Publish Configuration**.

-### Docker Registry Host

 This defaults to the public Docker registry (`hub.docker.com`) and can be overwritten in your `.ci.yml`.